jupyter-server/jupyverse/plugins/noauth/README.md

 # fps-noauth

-An FPS plugin for the authentication API.
+An FPS plugin for a non-authenticated API.